JohnB/spring83/README.md

 - [x] Prep a map centered on Union Square.
 - [x] Show food trucks on map.
 - [x] Add unit tests
+- [ ] Address tech debt
+  - [ ] Add elixir comments in the javascript (may need newer HEEX parser).
+  - [ ] Add _any_ sort of monitoring so I can do crash-driven-development.
+  - [ ] Test rendered page (not a full integration test - just verify that the rendered HTML contains the ordering we expect)
+  - [ ] Create an `addVenueToMap()` javascript function
+    (to get rid of dynamically-named variables).
+  - [ ] Improve `from_json/1` tests - verify crashes on nil values.
+  - [ ] Decide how to handle nil values -   SF data might be bad or maybe the format has changed and our code needs to adapt.
+  - [ ] Add _any_ `StreetFoodLive` tests.
 - [ ] Periodically (weekly?) fetch and cache the JSON file.
+- [ ] Search for other cities that offer a similar file.

 ## Pizza Bot
 Now at [/pizza](https://spring-83.fly.dev/pizza) (but slow